Tasty Recipes for the Home Cook

 • Transfer to a 1-quart baking dish.

 • Top with a sheet of puff pastry.
 Cut out air vents.
-Brush top with egg wash.
+Brush the top with egg wash.

 • Bake at 375° F for 25-30 minutes or until golden brown.